Li Peng: Retirement and death

 After retiring in 2003, Li retained some influence in the Politburo Standing Committee.
 Luo Gan, who presided over law enforcement and national security between 2002 and 2007, was considered Li's protégé.
 After the retirement of Luo Gan during 17th Party Congress, Li's influence waned considerably.
 He was subject to frequent speculation over corruption issues that plague him and his family.
 In addition, perhaps more than any other leader, Li's public image had become inextricably associated with memory of the 1989 Tiananmen crackdown, and as a result he continued to be a widely despised figure among a substantial segment of the Chinese population well into the 21st century.
 He was generally unpopular in China, where he had "long been a figure of scorn and suspicion".

 In 2010, Li's autobiographical work, The Critical Moment – Li Peng Diaries, was published by New Century Press.
 The Critical Moment covered Li's activities during the period of the Tiananmen Square protests, and was published on the protests' twenty-first anniversary.
 The Critical Moment was characterized by reviewers as largely an attempt to minimize Li's culpability during the most egregious stages of the crackdown; some also say he attempted to shift blame to Deng.
 He reappeared at the 19th Party Congress on 18 October 2017, marking his last public appearance prior to his death.

 Li died on 22 July 2019 at the age of 90.
 He had been receiving medical treatment in a hospital in Beijing at the time of his death.
+His official obituary described him as an "outstanding Communist Party member, a loyal Communist warrior who endured many trials, a prominent proletarian revolutionary, statesman, and brilliant party and national leader".
 His funeral was held on 29 July 2019.
 Attendees of the funeral included CCP General Secretary Xi Jinping, Premier Li Keqiang, and former General Secretary Jiang Zemin.

 Family

 Li Peng was married to Zhu Lin (朱琳), a deputy manager in "a large firm in the south of China".
 Li and Zhu had 3 children: Li's elder son, Li Xiaopeng; Li's daughter, Li Xiaolin; and, Li's younger son, Li Xiaoyong.
 Li Xiaoyong is married to Ye Xiaoyan, the daughter of Communist veteran Ye Ting's second son, Ye Zhengming.

 Li's family benefited from Li's high position during the 1980s and 1990s.
 Two of Li's children, Li Xiaopeng and Li Xiaolin, inherited and ran two of China's electrical monopolies.
 State-run Chinese media have publicly questioned whether it is in China's long-term interest to preserve the "new class of monopoly state capitalists" that Li's family represents.
 Li Xiaopeng entered politics in Shanxi and became its governor in 2012 and then in 2016, he became Minister of Transport.
-Li Xiaolin served as chief executive of China Power International Development, before being transferred out in 2016 to a minor executive post at a different power company.
+Li Xiaolin was chief executive of China Power International Development, before being transferred out in 2016 to a minor executive post at a different power company.